Charleston and Savannah Railway: History

 In 1877, the Ashley River Railroad (another Plant System Railroad) was built.
 The Ashley River Railroad connected to the Charleston and Savannah Railway at Johns Island and ran across the Ashley River to connect with the Northeastern Railroad in North Charleston.
 The Charleston and Savannah Railway previously connected to other railroads via a ferry across the river.

-In the 1880s, the Plant System built a branch from Ravenel southeast to Yonges Island.
+In the 1880s, the Plant System built the Yonges Island Branch which branched off the main line at Ravenel.
 This now-abandoned branch ran through Hollywood and Meggett.

 Later, the Plant System was sold to the Atlantic Coast Line Railroad in 1902.
 The Charleston and Savannah Railway and the Ashley River Railroad would become part of the Atlantic Coast Line's main line (which extended in its entirety from Richmond, Virginia to Tampa, Florida).
 The Hardeville to Savannah track was also used by the Southern Railway to connect a Columbia-Hardeville section of track to Florida.

 The original line east of Johns Island would become known as the Croghans Branch after the Ashley River Railroad began service.

 The Croghans Branch has since been abandoned and its right of way is now the West Ashley Greenway.

 In 1967, the Atlantic Coast Line merged with its rival, the Seaboard Air Line Railroad.
 The merged company was named the Seaboard Coast Line Railroad.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 The line is still in service from Johns Island to Savannah and it is part of CSX's A Line (Charleston Subdivision).